zahradbozorgi/CausalPrescriptiveMonitoring/README.md

-#Prescriptive Monitoring based on Causal Effect Estimation
+##Prescriptive Monitoring based on Causal Effect Estimation
-This repository supplementary material for the article "[Prescriptive Process Monitoring based on Causal Effect Estimation]".
-This paper contains code from "[RealCause] (https://github.com/bradyneal/realcause)", a realistic benchmark for different causal inference methods.
+This repository supplementary material for the article [Prescriptive Process Monitoring based on Causal Effect Estimation].
+This paper contains code from [RealCause](https://github.com/bradyneal/realcause)", a realistic benchmark for different causal inference methods.
 The realism comes from fitting generative models to data with an assumed causal structure.

 ## Installation